jui-kumkum/SENG637_Assignment5_Group4/Assignment5-ReportTemplate.md

    + Predictions are dependent on the model used.
 For example, if the model is not appropriate for the data, the predictions may not be accurate.
 # Assessment Using Reliability Demonstration Chart

+The RDC serves as a pivotal tool in the evaluation process for product development and quality control.
+Its purpose is to provide clear, visual guidance for decision-making about a product by integrating risk factors into its analysis.
+This is particularly beneficial when information about failures alone does not offer a complete assessment.

+The RDC is structured around three primary risk considerations:

+Discrimination Ratio (γ): This parameter reflects the inherent product risk.
+A lower γ value suggests a higher acceptance level for the product, indicating a lower inherent risk.
+Conversely, a higher γ increases the product's rejectability, signaling higher risk.
+Customer's Risk (β): This risk level represents the probability that a product will fail after being deemed acceptable.
+The standard value is 0.1, implying a 10% tolerance for customer risk.
+Decreasing β expands the 'continue' decision zone, implying a more lenient threshold for product acceptance from the customer's standpoint.
+Developer's Risk (α): This is the probability of rejecting a product that would have met the reliability criteria.
+Also typically set at 0.1, a reduction in α broadens the 'continue' region, allowing for more flexibility in development and testing phases before making a final decision.
+These factors contribute to the shape and boundaries of the RDC, thus influencing the decision to accept, reject, or continue testing a product.
+The 'continue' region is particularly crucial as it defines the threshold where additional data or testing is warranted to make a more informed decision.

+To effectively apply the RDC, it's necessary to establish a target MTTF or failure rate (λ_F) that is appropriate for the product's intended use.
+This target is informed by the specific requirements and tolerances of the product's application.
+The failure data set, as gathered in the initial part of the assessment, provides the empirical basis for applying the RDC in a real-world context.

+User
 #
 ### Advantages of RDC: